MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Experiments

 \subsection{MPE}

 MPE is a popular environment in cooperative MARL.
 We consider three partially observable tasks: 5-agent simple spread, 5-agent line control, and 7-agent circle control \citep{agarwal2020learning}, where the action space is set to \textit{discrete}.
-Moreover, we use the sparse reward setting of these tasks, thus they are more difficult than the original ones.
+Moreover, we use the sparse reward setting for these tasks, thus they are more difficult than the original ones.
 More details are available in Appendix~\ref{app:exp}.
 For both IQL and MA2QL, Q-network is learned by DQN \citep{mnih2013playing}.

 Figure~\ref{fig:mpe} shows the learning curve of MA2QL compared with IQL in these three MPE tasks.
 In simple spread and circle control, at the early training stage, IQL learns faster and better than MA2QL, but eventually MA2QL converges to a better joint policy than IQL.
-IQL always converges to a worse sub-optimum than MA2QL, similar to that in the didactic game.
+The converged performance of IQL is always worse than MA2QL, similar to that in the didactic game.
 Moreover, unlike the didactic game, simultaneous learning of IQL may also make the learning unstable even at the late training stage as in line control and circle control, where the episode rewards may decrease.
 On the other hand, learning by turns gradually improves the performance and converges to a better joint policy than IQL.